alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 - Skip incomplete rows during CSV import if they have fewer columns than expected

 ### REQ0032: Page Description and Prerequisites
-- Display a descriptive title "YouTube Audiobook Script Generator" at the top of the page
+- Display a descriptive title "YT Audiobook Downloader" at the top of the page
 - Provide a description explaining what the application does and its purpose
 - List prerequisites (yt-dlp and ffmpeg) with instructions that they must be installed and available in system PATH
 - Display the description and prerequisites in a clearly formatted section above the book entries